danhunsaker/golang-github-actions/README.md

 The highest cyclomatic complexity to consider "ok" with the `cyclo` check.
 The default of 15 was chosen to match [Go Report Card](https://goreportcard.com/)'s grading value.

+### exclude (default: empty)
+A list (comma-separated) of packages/paths to exclude from checks that support excludes.
+At the moment, that's just `cyclo` and `errcheck`.
+We're exploring mechanisms for extending this to the other checks, too, but this will take some time to implement correctly.

 ### go-private-mod-username (default: empty)
 Login username for getting Go dependencies from private repos.